alphawaseem/Popular-Movies/README.md

-note: use your api key in MovieUriBuilder.class by hardcoding your api to member variable mApiKey on Line 22.
+note: use your own api key wherever appropriate.